e-bondarev/Linow/README.md

 * DRY

   3D lines are really important in debugging of graphics software.
-Sometimes I want to see the collision box of a character in project, or render a path that a mesh should follow.
+Sometimes I want to see the collision box of a character in a project, or render a path that a mesh should follow.
 I always end up implementing the same concept in all of my projects.
 This library prevents me and perhaps you from doing that.
 * Simplicity

   1. include the library: